 2. The MnS producer sends a HTTP DELETE response to the MnS consumer.

-- On success, "204 No content" shall be returned.
+- On success of deletion of the NetworkSlice instance, "204 No content" shall be returned.

+- On success of modification of the NetworkSlice instance, a different HTTP code (e.g., 200 OK) may be returned.

 - On failure, an appropriate error code shall be returned.
 The response message body may provide additional error information.